kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

   A great first book, also available for free [online].
 This is the best introduction to open-source licensing and related law for programmers starting from scratch.
-This one is also a bit dated in some specific details, but Larry's taxonomy of licenses succinct summary of open-source business models stands the test of time.
+This one is also a bit dated in some specific details, but Larry's taxonomy of licenses and succinct summary of open-source business models stand the test of time.

   [Licensing]: https://lccn.loc.gov/2004050558